Send the link below via email or IMCopy

 why development and use varied over the city?
 Why Kizilay became the city center in 1970s and why it is not anymore?
 What about Taksim?
 What about Genclik Parki?

 why certain areas of the city attracted specific populations and exhibited particular patterns of use?
+Why Roma people live in Sulukule?
 Why Kurdish migrants live in Kadifekale?
 Why do some people live in Umitkoy?
+Why 100.
+Yil is a settlement for young people?
 Why some chose to stay in the City in New York while others settle in Brooklyn?

 Why there is decay and why there is stability?
 What happens to the decaying areas?